Appointment and Commissioning

 Duties and Responsibilities

 The duties and responsibilities of notaries are spelled out in the Code of Alabama.
-You may view Act 2011-295 online.
+You may view Act 2011-295 online (PDF).
 It is the newest legislation regarding notaries public.

 For more information on any Alabama Attorney General’s opinions concerning notary law, please visit the Opinions Search page of that website.